ModernAppsNinja/Nsxt2-5-1ManualInstall_NM4894/readme.md

-# NSX-T 2.5 Manual Installation
+# NSX-T 2.5.1 Manual Installation

-For NSXT 2.4 Manual Installation, please see the Pks1.4 Branch

 ## Overview

-The following installation guide documents the implementation of a functional NSX-T 2.5 Installation.
-This implementation uses variables that function in the PKS-Ninja Topology 1 (T1) lab environment, using the PKS-Ninja-T1-Baseline template.
+The following installation guide documents the implementation of a functional NSX-T 2.5.1 Installation.
+This implementation uses variables that function in the TKGI-Ninja lab environment, using the TKGI-Ninja-Baseline template.
 Anyone is welcome to build a similar lab environment and follow along with the lab exercises, but please note you will need to replace any variables such as IP addresses and FQDNs and replace them with the appropriate values for your lab environment.

 The steps provided in this lab guide are intended for a lab implementation and do not necessarily align with best practices for production implementiations.
 While the instructions provided in this lab guide did work for the author in their lab environment, VMware and/or any contributors to this Guide provide no assurance, warranty or support for any content provided in this guide.

 ## Prerequisites

-- Please see [Getting Access to a PKS Ninja Lab Environment](https://github.com/CNA-Tech/PKS-Ninja/tree/Pks1.6/Courses/GetLabAccess-LA8528) to learn about how to access or build a compatible lab environment
+- VMware Employees can access a pre-built lab environment aligned with this guide by searching for quick demo on workspace one and selecting the TGKI-Ninja-Baseline Template

 ## Installation Notes